nakedmariebiscuit/Just-Bubbles/README.md

 </iframe>
 ```

-**Inside an existing page**, give the container a sized wrapper — the
+**Inside an existing page**, give the container a sized wrapper.
+The
 `.bubble-container` element fills 100% of its parent's width/height, so
 just make sure whatever wraps it has an explicit size:
 ```html